sylvain-meunier/stageL3/Rapport/rapport.typ

       desc:[Process of converting an audio recording into symbolic notation, such as sheet music or MIDI file.
 This process involves several audio analysis tasks, which may include multi-pitch detection, duration or tempo estimation, instrument identification...], group:"Definitions"),

+      (key:"score",
+      short: "score",
+      long: [_sheet music_],
+      desc:[Symbolic notation for music.
+The version considered here is supposed to fit a simplified version of the rhythmic Western notation system], group:"Definitions"),

       (key:"tempo",
       short: "tempo",
-      desc:[Formally defined in #link(<tempo_definition>, [Section III]) by : $T_n^"*" = (b_(n+1) - b_n) / (t_(n+1) - t_n)$, tempo is a measure of the immediate speed of a performance, usually written on the score.
+      desc:[Formally defined in @tempo_def by :\ $T_n^"*" = (b_(n+1) - b_n) / (t_(n+1) - t_n)$, tempo is a measure of the immediate speed of a performance, usually written on the score.
 It can be seen as a ratio between the symbolic speed indicated by the score, and the actual speed of a performance.
 Tempo is often expressed in @beat per minute, or bpm], group:"Definitions"),

       (key:"beat", short:"beat",
       desc:[Symbolic time unit of a score, its value is defined by a time signature.
-Although its value can change within a score, or through various transcription of a same piece, this notion is usually the most convenient way to describe a rythmic sequence of events.], group:"Definitions"),
+Although its value can change within a score, or through various transcription of a same piece, this notion is usually the most convenient way to describe a rhythmic sequence of events, since it is supposed to embody the _pulse_ of the music felt by the listener.], group:"Definitions"),
       (
         key: "tatum",